Searchresults

 Do you want to offer students opportunities to learn from real-life situations?
 Do you want to make this possible in a safe learning environment?
 Then working with simulations is a good option!

-What is simulation education?In simulation education, you mimic a realistic context to give students the opportunity to …
+What is simulation education?In simulation education, you mimic a realistic context to give students the …

 Read more -